 - Closing – At the end, there's a vote of thanks made to all who contributed to the evening's success, followed by a joining of hands while everyone sings Auld Lang Syne.
 Traditionally, everyone crosses hands and re-joins them at the line “And here's a hand, my trusty fiere!“

-A Virtual Burns Night for 2021
+A Virtual Burns Night

 Where Can I Find A Burns Night Supper Near Me?